Vigris/all-work-no-play/README.md

 ### How will you handle conversation?

 This is a toughie.
 All conversation (other than quips) will be bounded by a conversation _scene_, to limit them and ensure they count.
 As for the system itself, it's going to be as basic an ask-tell as I can make it.
 So there won't be any active help of the "you can ask about x, y, or tell him about a, b, c" variety, unless I find a very good reason for it.

+(At first glance, Eric Eve's conversation framework would seem ideal.
+It turns out that it's saddled with superfluous functionality, meaning the greeting system.
+Worse, that functionality can't easily be turned off.
+So we'll roll our own.)

 ### What clothing system are you going to use?